-The type of tinnitus that is associated with temporary damage from loud noise (possibly in the form of working-class power anthems) will usually subside within a few days (and you chalk it up to the price of seeing the Boss).
+The type of tinnitus associated with temporary damage from loud noise (possibly in the form of working-class power anthems) will usually subside within a few days (and you chalk it up to the price of seeing the Boss).

 Of course, it’s precisely this type of noise damage that, over time, can cause hearing damage to become chronic.
-One concert too many and you could be waiting a long, long time for your tinnitus to go away on its own.
+One concert too many, and you could be waiting a long, long time for your tinnitus to go away on its own.

 Approximately 5-15% of people around the world have reported indications of chronic tinnitus.
 While there are some known close associations (such as hearing loss, for example), the causes of tinnitus aren’t yet well understood.

 When the causes of your tinnitus aren’t clear, it usually means that a quick “cure” will be elusive.
-If your ears have been buzzing for over three months and there’s no identifiable cause, there’s a good chance that the sound will not go away on its own.
+For example, if your ears have been buzzing for over three months and there’s no identifiable cause, there’s a good chance that the sound will not go away on its own.
 In those cases, there are treatment options available (such as cognitive behavioral therapy, noise-canceling devices, or hearing aids) that can help you manage symptoms and maintain your quality of life.

 Some causes of acute tinnitus could include: